 - Japan America Friendship Fund

-Qualifying students: All MA and PhD students who plan to travel to Japan.
+Qualifying students: Undergraduate and graduate students planning to study in Japan for one or more academic quarters.
 Recipients should express the goal of participating in sustaining and improving Japanese/American relations.
 Recipients must be US citizens.

 All of these funds are awarded through one centralized online application process, which is administered by CAPS (Center for Asian and Pacific Studies) and can be found here: https://www.surveymonkey.com/s/EALL.
 The deadline is typically in mid-March.

 The Center for Asian and Pacific Studies is offering awards of up to $500 in support of the professional activities of UO graduate students studying Asia.
 Awards will be made for the following purposes: travel to conferences to present papers, travel to library, museum, and archival collections; and expenses related to book and article production and publication.